Chelsea’s youth academy has produced some fine talent over the years, some of whom you might not have realised started out there.

 6. Patrick van Aanholt

 The Crystal Palace left-back was accepted into the Chelsea Academy in 2007, aged 17.

 He only made two senior appearances for the Blues in the Premier League before touring around Europe and England’s lower tiers on loan.
-He eventually ended up with Sunderland, who he made 95 appearances for.
+He eventually ended up with Sunderland, for whom he made 95 appearances for.

-The 29-year-old Netherlands international moved to the Eagles in the 2016-17 season’s January transfer window.
+The 30-year-old Netherlands international moved to the Eagles in the 2016-17 season’s January transfer window.

 Since joining Palace, Van Aanholt has scored more Premier League goals from open play (13) than any defender in the division.

 Nketiah was raised in Lewisham, south east London and joined Chelsea as a youngster but was released by the club at under 14s level.